wowasa/x3ml/docs/x3ml-language.md

 The following example shows the definition of a user-defined generator.
 The name of the generator (i.e. simple-gen) should be unique in the generator policy file.
 This generator can be used in the X3ML mappings definition using its name.
 The *pattern* element is used for describing the template pattern of the generator.
-The values withing braces are the arguments of the generator.
+The values within braces are the arguments of the generator.
 All the rest are constant values.

 ```xml
 <generator_policy>